About the Speers Gallery

 Current Speers Gallery Exhibit

-The Speers Gallery at the Kennebunk Free Library presents “Joan Forrester – Maine Artist”.
-The art exhibit runs September 2-30, with a reception on Saturday, September 13 from 2-4 pm.
+The Speers Gallery at the Kennebunk Free Library presents “Local Color” by the Art Guild of the Kennebunks.
+The exhibit runs October 3-30, with a reception on Saturday, October 4 from 2-4 pm.
 All are welcome.

 Speers Gallery Artists for 2025